boskovav/PIQMEE-Tutorial/README.md

 </figure>
 <br>

-Back in the **Priors** tab, we can now specify the actual prior distibutions for the parameters.
+Back in the **Priors** tab, we can now specify the actual prior distributions for the parameters.
-For the selected birth-death model, we have to specify a prior for the death (become uninfectious) rate, the reproductive number and the sampling proportion rho.
+For the selected birth-death model, we have to specify a prior for the death (become uninfectious) rate, the reproductive number, the sampling proportion rho and the origin time of the tree.
-These parameters are correlated, meaning, that without fixing one, or without having very strong priors, we cannot get a good estimate of each parameter.
+The first three parameters are correlated, meaning, that without fixing one, or without having very strong priors, we cannot get a good estimate of each parameter.

 Usually, one has no or very little knowledge about the values for the sampling proportion and the birth rate (the duplication rate of the pathogen) and thus very little idea about the reproductive number (=birth rate / death rate).
 However, for most pathogens, a good estimate (from previous studies) about the death rate is available.